The best hair straighteners 2020: best flat irons for all types of hair

 Another key point to consider is size – the wider the iron, the quicker the straightening process.
 In terms of design, the most effective straighteners have ‘floating plates’ that make them more flexible and will clamp over your hair correctly.

-Best hair straighteners: how we tested
+Hair straighteners: how we tested

 To assess each hair straightener we looked at its ergonomics and design, control choice and the special features on offer, plus speed, storage and safety.
 We enlisted the aid of two models to help us test each design – one with mid-length coarse and wavy hair, the other with finer hair.
 Each day, after a fresh wash and blow dry, we tried out a different hair straightener and marked it on the following: